About the Upper Peninsula Food Exchange

 The U.P.
-Food Exchange (UPFE) is a Food Hub being led by the Marquette Food Co-op and MSU Extension in conjunction with the Western UP Health Department that coordinates and supports local food activities in Michigan’s Upper Peninsula.
+Food Exchange (UPFE) is a Food Hub led by the Marquette Food Co-op in conjunction with organizations across the Upper Peninsula.
+The organization coordinates and supports local food activities in Michigan’s Upper Peninsula.
 UPFE serves as a resource portal for farmers, businesses, and individuals looking to connect with and actively participate in their local food system.

 Michigan Good Food Charter

 The work of the U.P.
 Food Exchange is rooted in the Michigan Good Food Charter.
 The Michigan Good Food Charter helps encourage decision and policy makers to support the growing of healthy, green, fair, and affordable food across Michigan.
 An easy, yet public show of support for local food can be made by signing on as a supporter of the Michigan Good Food Charter.

 What is a Food Hub?